obiba/opal-datasource-readr/README.md

 # Opal ReadR Plugin [![Build Status](https://travis-ci.org/obiba/opal-datasource-readr.svg?branch=master)](https://travis-ci.org/obiba/opal-datasource-readr)

+This plugin allows to import data from delimited formats (CSV, TSV etc.) and more generally from "rectangular text data", using the R package [readr](https://cran.r-project.org/package=readr).

 [Opal](https://github.com/obiba/opal) is OBiBa’s core database application for biobanks or epidemiological studies.

 * Have a bug or a question?
 Please create an issue on [GitHub](https://github.com/obiba/opal-datasource-readr/issues).